Polynomial ring: Quotient ring

 and that the image of X in $\mathbb C$ is denoted by i.
 In fact, by the above description, this quotient consists of all polynomials of degree one in i, which have the form a + bi, with a and b in $\mathbb R.$ The remainder of the Euclidean division that is needed for multiplying two elements of the quotient ring is obtained by replacing i^{2} by −1 in their product as polynomials (this is exactly the usual definition of the product of complex numbers).
+This construction of $\C$ illustrates the more general construction of quadratic algebras as quotient rings over a monic, quadratic polynomial.

 Let θ be an algebraic element in a K-algebra A. By algebraic, one means that θ has a minimal polynomial p.
 The first ring isomorphism theorem asserts that the substitution homomorphism induces an isomorphism of $K[X]/(p)$ onto the image K[θ] of the substitution homomorphism.
 In particular, if A is a simple extension of K generated by θ, this allows identifying A and $K[X]/(p).$ This identification is widely used in algebraic number theory.